-But: what isWPC vinyl flooring?
+But: what isWPC vinyl flooring, exactly?
 Is it a good fake wood flooring option?
 Is it a brand of flooring?
 Is it a type of flooring?
 And why is it always compared to SPC flooring?

 Have no worries!
-In this article, we’re going to answer all of your WPC questions.
+In this article, we’re going to answer all of your WPC and SPC flooring questions.

-We’ll explain what WPC flooring is, how it compares to SPC, and show you why so much of the best vinyl plank flooring on the market is WPC flooring.
+We’ll explain what WPC flooring is, how it compares to SPC, and show you why so many of the best vinyl plank flooring brands on the market are SPC and WPC flooring.

-Then, we’ll examine some common WPC flooring reviews and share our list of notable WPC vinyl flooring brands and products.
-By the end, you’ll know why WPC flooring is so popular in the world of vinyl plank flooring!
+Then, we’ll examine some common SPC and WPC flooring reviews, and share our list of notable SPC and WPC vinyl flooring brands.
+By the end, you’ll know why these types of flooring are so popular in the world of vinyl plank!